B-Artech/Statistical-Arbitrage/README.md

 Before execution trades base on predefine signal parameters, trades should first be added to a watchlist for gatekeeping.
 This allows for monitoring performance before making a final decision on execution.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project